juju/docs/src/en/commands.md

            juju deploy /path/to/bundle/openstack/bundle.yaml

-   <service name>, if omitted, will be derived from <charm name>.
+   <application name>, if omitted, will be derived from <charm name>.
    Constraints can be specified when using deploy by specifying the --constraints flag.
-When used with deploy, service-specific constraints are set so that later machines provisioned with add-unit will use the same constraints (unless changed by set-constraints).
+When used with deploy, application-specific constraints are set so that later machines provisioned with add-unit will use the same constraints (unless changed by set-constraints).